keplergl/kepler.gl/examples/demo-app/README.md

 #### 2. Mapbox Token and Cloud storage client id
-A collection of enviroment variables to pass mapbox tokens, and client ids for the cloud storages
+A collection of environment variables to pass mapbox tokens, and client ids for the cloud storages

 ```sh
 export MapboxAccessToken=<your_mapbox_token>